click-contrib/click-option-group/README.md

 **click-option-groups** offers some useful `OptionGroup` based classes out of the box:
 - `RequiredAnyOptionGroup` -- At least one option from the group must be set.
 - `RequiredAllOptionGroup` --  All options from the group must be set.
-- `MutuallyExclusiveOptionGroup` -- Only one or none (dependent on `required` flag) option from the group must be set
+- `MutuallyExclusiveOptionGroup` -- Only one or none option from the group must be set
+- `RequiredMutuallyExclusiveOptionGroup` -- Only one required option from the group must be set

 `OptionGroup` based class can be specified via `cls` argument in `optgroup()`/`optgroup.group()` decorator or can be used directly when the second method is used.